gabeobrien/newrelic-kakfa-playground/doc/building-the-cluster.md

 Once the applications are deployed, verify that messages are passing through the topic:

 - Revisit the Kafka broker entities and the Kafka integration dashboard.
 You should see data now.
-- Verify that you have both applications, `kafka-playground-producer` and `kafka-playground-consumer`, in the list of services in the Entity Explorer.
+- Verify that you have both applications, `newrelic-kafka-playground-producer` and `newrelic-kafka-playground-consumer`, in the list of services in the Entity Explorer.
 Verify that both are receiving throughput and are processsing transactions
 - View distributed traces for either application.
 Verify that the traces contain spans from both the producer and consumer and show the passing of messages between them through the Kafka topic.
 Click on the spans and view the attributes that are attached to them identifying the topic, partition, and offset.
 - View logs from both applications.
 This can be done via the Logs UI, or by clicking "View Logs" when viewing a Distributed Trace, in which case you can see the logs that were emitted in-context for that individual trace.